catptype/Blue-Archive-Gacha-Simulator-V2/README.md

 ### Method 2: Running with Docker Compose (Easy Setup)

 This method runs the entire application inside a container.
-The `Dockerfile` is configured to automatically handle all setup steps.
+Both [Dockerfile](Dockerfile) and [docker-compose.yml](docker-compose.yml) are configured to automatically handle all setup steps.

 1.  **Clone the repository** and `cd` into it.
     ```sh